SinaAboutalebi-Learning/Jenkins/README.md

 7. **Save and Build**: Once you've configured your pipeline settings, click "Save" to save the configuration.
 Then, click on "Build Now" to trigger the first build of your pipeline.

 Congratulations! 🎉 You've successfully created and executed your first Jenkins pipeline.
 You should see the build status and output in the Jenkins dashboard.

+## Using Build Environment Variables 💡

+Jenkins provides a set of build environment variables that you can use within your pipeline scripts to access information about the current build.
+These variables can be particularly useful for tasks like versioning, tagging Docker images, or generating reports.

+Here are some commonly used build environment variables:

+- **BUILD_ID**: The ID number of the current build.
+- **BUILD_URL**: The URL of the current build on the Jenkins server.
+- **JOB_NAME**: The name of the job being executed.
+- **BUILD_NUMBER**: The current build number, which increments with each new build.
+- **WORKSPACE**: The absolute path of the workspace directory for the current build.

+To use these variables in your Jenkins pipeline, you can reference them within your build steps.
+Let's demonstrate how to use `BUILD_ID` and `BUILD_URL` in our pipeline:

+1. **Navigate to Pipeline Configuration**: Open your pipeline configuration by clicking on the pipeline name and then selecting "Configure" from the left menu.

+2. **Add Build Step**: In the build section, add an "Execute shell" build step by clicking on "Add build step" and selecting "Execute shell" from the dropdown.

+3. **Use Build Environment Variables**: In the script area, enter the following commands to print the build ID and build URL:
+    ```bash
+    echo "The Build ID of this job is ${BUILD_ID}"
+    echo "The Build URL of this job is ${BUILD_URL}"
+    ```

+4. **Save and Run Pipeline**: Save the pipeline configuration and click on "Build Now" to trigger the pipeline execution.

+Once the pipeline runs, you will see the output in the build logs, displaying the build ID and build URL.

+Using build environment variables enhances the flexibility and automation capabilities of your Jenkins pipelines, allowing you to dynamically adapt your pipeline behavior based on the context of each build.